vonAffenfels/soccerbowl/README.md

     - Nothing

-##### GetPhoto
+##### Fill

-Make a photo with the Raspberry PI camera module and returns the base64 encoded image data.

-Direction:

-    Server => Client
+Indicates that the client should fill its whole viewport with one color

 Arguments:

+    - Color color
+        - Byte red
+        - Byte green
+        - Byte blue

+Returns:

     - Nothing

-Returns:

-    - Base64 String

-##### SendMatrix
+##### ReloadMatrix

-Sends the whole matrix at once

-Direction:

-    Server => Client
+Indicates that the client should reload the matrix data.
+Should also trigger a swap of buffers

 Arguments: